Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 References:

-Making a resume is daunting, especially when you have no or no work experience.
-It’s crucial to keep in mind that everyone has to begin somewhere, and there are ways to make the most of your capabilities and achievements even if it’s been a while since you’ve held a formal job in the past.
+Making a resume is an overwhelming task, particularly if you have little to no experience in the field.
+It’s crucial to keep in mind that everyone has to start somewhere and there are ways to maximise your capabilities and achievements even if it’s been a while since you’ve had a formal job prior to.

-When creating a resume that has no experience, it is essential to emphasise transferable skills.
-These are abilities that you’ve gained through experiences like internships, volunteering or other extracurricular activities that are applicable to the job you want to do in your field.
-For instance, if you were a part of the student organisation or have had experience in leadership, teamwork, or event planning.
-Be sure to highlight these abilities and the achievements you’ve accomplished through these branches.
+In writing your resume with no prior experience, it’s important to emphasise transferable skills.
+These are abilities that you’ve acquired through your involvement in such as internships, volunteer work or other activities that can be applied to the job you want to do in your industry.
+For instance, if you participated in the student organisation You may have had knowledge of leadership, teamwork or event management.
+Be sure to mention these abilities and the achievements you’ve made in these areas.

 Qualifications Summary: